-ECG measurements were only recorded in a limited number of patients in an open-label study without a placebo or active control.
-This study showed a statistically significant reduction in heart rate compared to baseline, averaging about three beats per minute, observed thirty minutes after injection.
+ficant among natients in the development program but could be a factor in natients whose diabetes is difficult to control. lectrocardiographic Findings CG measurements were only recorded in a limited number of patients in an open-labet tudy without a placebo or active control.
+This study showed a statistically significant eduction in heart rate compared to baseline, averaging about three beats per minute, served thirty minutes after injection.

-In placebo-controlled clinical trials of DYSPORT, the most common adverse reactions (≥2%) following injection of DYSPORT were nasopharyngitis, headache, injection site pain, injection site reaction, upper respiratory tract infection, eyelid edema, eyelid ptosis, sinusitis, nausea, and blood present in urine.
+Glabellar Lines in placebo-controlled clinical trials of DYSPORT, the most common adverse reactions (\$2%) following injection of DYSPORT were nasopharyngitis, headache, injection site pain, injection site reaction, upper respiratory tract infection, eyelid edema, eyelid ptosis, sinusitis, nausea, and blood present in urine.